TOI-1442 b and TOI-2445 b: two potentially rocky ultra-short period planets around M dwarfs: Discussion

-Figure \ref{fig:P_vs_Rp} shows the radius vs. orbital period distribution of the known USP planets.
-TOI-1442 b and TOI-2445 b are among the 12 confirmed USP planets with the shortest orbital periods, and likewise their radii are smaller than $2 R_{\oplus}$.
-If we consider the known sample of 13 USP planets around M dwarfs, TOI-1442 b and TOI-2445 b have the third and the fifth shortest periods, respectively.
-They also have the fourth and fifth highest equilibrium temperatures.
+Figure \ref{fig:P_vs_Rp} shows the radius versus orbital period distribution of the known USP planets.
+TOI-1442 b and TOI-2445 b are among the 12 validated USP planets with the shortest orbital periods, and likewise their radii are smaller than $2 R_{\oplus}$.
+If we consider the known sample of 21 USP planets around M dwarfs, TOI-1442 b and TOI-2445 b have the third and the fifth shortest periods, respectively.
+They also have the seventh and eighth highest equilibrium temperatures.
 All the USP planets around M dwarfs have radii smaller than $2 R_{\oplus}$, except K2-22 b \citep{sanchis-ojeda2015}.
-The mass upper limits of $M_{\mathrm{p}} < 18 M_{\oplus}$ for TOI-1442 b and $M_{\mathrm{p}} < 38 M_{\oplus}$ for TOI-2445 b confirm the sub-giant nature.
+The mass upper limits of $M_{\mathrm{p}} < 8 \, M_{\oplus}$ for TOI-1442 b and $M_{\mathrm{p}} < 20 \, M_{\oplus}$ for TOI-2445 b confirm the sub-giant nature.
 More RV measurements are desirable to place significant constraints on their masses and mean densities, hence their chemical compositions.